 The deal led to the biggest union of two e-commerce platforms since the internet began.
 Alexander says bringing the two tech teams together within months of the merger was a key achievement.

 Workshops were held to explain the opportunities for them and the business and communicate the five-year plan for the company.
 Alexander and the other executives visited all the regional offices from China to New York, to convey the message personally to those members of the team who hadn't been directly involved in the initial workshops.

 "Technology teams, in particular, want to know why," he says.
-"Why are we doing this, why are we creating the hardware, we’re creating some of the technologies, why are we creating some of the business innovation and business transformation.
+"Why are we doing this, why are we creating the hardware, why are we creating some of the technologies, why are we creating some of the business innovation and business transformation.
 The technology [team] always needs to know why, because once we know why, we know how to create something special."

 Working with the executive board

 The two tech hubs will collaborate extensively and can virtually communicate in video booths, although each will also concentrate on separate specialities.
 The Bologna team will focus on order fulfilment and the London one on mobile, which CEO Federico Marchetti said he had been "obsessed" with since he first made it a strategic priority in 2006.

 Alexander says he's lucky to have a CEO who's both interested in and knowledgeable about technology.
 The CIO further amplifies his influence on the board by couching technology in the lexis of the business.

 "I think the important thing is to speak to the CEOs in the language of the customer," he says.